Messina: Sport

 Associazioni Calcio Riunite Messina is a football club based in Messina, that competes in the Serie C, the third tier of the Italian football league system.
 The origins of the team go back to 1900, when Messina F.C. was founded in the city.
 The club has spent most of its existence in the lower Italian football leagues.
 They last competed in Serie B in 2007–08, which followed three consecutive seasons in Serie A. In July 2008, Messina were excluded from professional football due to financial issues, being later registered into amateur Serie D. The farthest Messina has reached in the Coppa Italia is the last 16.
 This was achieved in the 2000s decade.
 In the past, they have also reached the semi-finals in the Coppa Italia Serie C. Messina have appeared in the Italy's top league, Serie A, for a total of five seasons.
 The club's first spell in the league was in the 1960s; the second began in the 2000s decade.
 The highest ever position they have finished is 7th, which happened during the 2004–05 season.

 Pallacanestro Messina was an Italian professional basketball team based in Messina.
 Established in 1976, the club was admitted to the first division Serie A for the 2003-04 season after Virtus Bologna was excluded for financial irregularities.

 Messina struggled on every front during that season, finishing dead last in the league whilst suffering from financial problems and a lack of interest from the public.

 With debts too big to allow the club to even take part in other divisions and scaring off clubs that wanted to buy the side's sporting rights, Messina went bankrupt a few months after the season.

-International Rally of Messina was a former rally competition that was held in Messina.
-The event was held for 26 editions, from 1979 to 2004 and was part of the European Rally Championship schedule and the Italian national rally championship.
-Many of Italian top drivers for several years fought for the Italian title, because the rally was one of the last race of the season, and often decisive.
-Among the winners are remembered Andrea Aghini, Franco Cunico and Piero Liatti.
+International Rally of Messina was a former rally competition that was held in Messina annually 1979 to 2004.